Acute Respite Care (ARC) Program

 An Interdisciplinary Team

 Health care is provided by a interdisciplinary team including consulting Physicians, a Nurse Practitioner, Registered Nurses, Community Health Workers, a Case Manager, Intake and Admissions Nurse, and a Unit Coordinator.
-ARC operates 7 days a week, 24 hours per day, providing recuperative and holistic health care to such people who are expected to recover in a short period of time from a medical condition and do not need hospital care.
+ARC operates seven days a week, 24 hours per day, providing recuperative and holistic health care to people who are expected to recover in a short period of time from a medical condition and do not need hospital care.

 In 2016, ARC opened a space devoted to transition-related care, as part of Sherbourne’s trans health expansion initiative.
 This expansion includes four additional beds to support individuals recovering from transition-related surgery (TRS).
+For more information on our other trans health programs, visit our Trans Health Care page.

 Program Information & Referrals